 Secondly, your blog needs to have icons, images and infographics included as part of the blog.
 This helps the blog to look good and helps to break up large amounts of text, making it more reader friendly.

 Thirdly, make a video to go along with your blog, this can be a video of you reading your blog or shorter videos than go into more detail on specific parts of your blog.
 Video adds an additional element to your blogs and makes readers more engaged and more likely to read more of your content.
-Combine all of these factors and your blog will have no problem standing out in 2021!”— Uzair Kharawala (Google & YouTube Ads Expert)
+Combine all of these factors and your blog will have no problem standing out in 2021!”— Contributed by Uzair Kharawala (Google & YouTube Ads Expert)

 Before we deep dive, let me share some of the insights I got from active blog readers my social platforms.

 Here are some of the screenshots of the comments that clearly describe the elements of a good blog post.

 And, one last.